Majorana vortex modes in spin-singlet chiral superconductors with noncollinear spin ordering: Local density of states study: Local density of states study

 As it is known, an increase of the lattice size increases a number of subgap states.
-Through comparing Fig. \ref{exc_energy_2vort} and Fig. \ref{exc_energy}, we can see this result.
+We can see this result comparing Fig. \ref{exc_energy_2vort} and Fig. \ref{exc_energy}.
 It is also seen that the difference between second and first excitation energies is decreased comparing to the case of Fig. \ref{exc_energy}.
-However, the second excitation energy corresponds to the edge bound states, while the first excitation with zero energy matches to the formation of spatially separated Majorana modes localized on the different vortex cores.
+However, the second excitation energy corresponds to the edge bound states, while the first excitation with zero energy matches to the formation of spatially separated Majorana modes localized on the various vortex cores.
 The distributions of modes $b^{\prime}$ and $b^{\prime \prime}$ are demonstrated in Fig. \ref{m_modes_2vort}.
 The probability density near the edges is negligible.
 For the pair of vortices the energy difference between Majorana vortex modes and the other vortex bound states as well as LDOS behavior remain qualitatively the same as in the case of the single vortex shown in Fig. \ref{LDOS_vort}(a).

 When the zero modes are localized only near the edges at certain parameters, the second excitation energy corresponds to the formation of vortex bound states.
-Further increase in the lattice size causes the second excitation energy to shift to near zero energy.
+Further increase in the lattice size and intervortex distance causes the second excitation energy to shift to near zero energy.

 For the vortex-antivortex pair the Majorana modes localized at the cores also exist and the excitation energy spectrum with LDOS are qualitatively the same as for the pair of vortices.
-Although comparing with the case of the vortex center, the tiny features of $\rho \left( {\bf R}_f, \omega \right)$ near the antivortex center described in Sec.~\ref{secB} are preserved for the vortex-antivortex pair.
+Although the tiny features of $\rho \left( {\bf R}_f, \omega \right)$ near the antivortex center described in Sec.~\ref{secB} are preserved for the vortex-antivortex pair.